 Photo gallery of street photography in Malaysia, portraits & travel photos shot in films and digital format by Ivan Cheam.

-In fact, you can get better and more frequent results if you shoot more often!
-Just follow these simple steps:
+In fact, shooting more often can yield better and more consistent results.
+Just follow these easy steps:

 The first step to getting street photography right now is finding interesting scenes and people.
 If you want to start looking for street photography scenes, you should know that there are many different things that can be considered “street photography scenes.
 They can be people in unusual situations or funny situations, interesting locations (like subway stations), interesting cars, restaurants, playgrounds, parks, beaches, and even nightclubs.
 Feel free to check out and try one of the incredible take street photography project ideas I’ve compiled for my readers.